apigeekdemos/apigee-informatica-apijam/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 ![image alt text](./media/image_apigee_proxy_develop_getleads.png)

 19. Add the Extension Callout policy to the GET leads condition flow.
 In the policy popup, select the *sfLeadsExtension* instance previously created, then select the *FetchLeads* Action from the drop-down list.
-Apigee Edge automatically discovers all available workflows for this extension instance.
+Apigee Edge automatically discovers all available processes for this extension instance.

 ![image alt text](./media/image_apigee_proxy_develop_ecpolicy.png)